Editorial Policies and Submission Guidelines

 Cases must be accompanied by a comprehensive Instructor’s Manual (sometimes called a Teaching Note) that includes the following elements:

-- Case Synopsis: A brief (three-quarters of a page maximum) synopsis of the case.
+- Case Synopsis: A brief (1/2 page to one page maximum) synopsis of the case.

 - Research Methods: A Research Methods section that discloses the research basis for gathering the case information, including any relationship between case authors and the organization, or how access to case data was obtained.
 Include a description of any disguises imposed and their extent.
 Authors should disclose the relationship between this case and any other cases or articles published about this organization by these authors without revealing the author’s identity during the review process.
 If the case has been test taught and this has influenced the development of the case, this should be noted.
 This section should also indicate who in the organization has reviewed the case for content and presentation and has authorized the authors to publish it (note that this last component is not necessary for cases based on congressional or legal testimonies).